US Capital

 Part I: Market Responses to Government Policies

-Principles and Effects of Taxation: Impact of taxes on market prices and output; deadweight loss in the long and short run; neutral taxes and excess burden; Ramsay taxation, progressive and proportional income taxes and the labor-leisure tradeoff.
+Principles and Effects of Taxation: Positive Analysis: Impact of taxes on market prices and output.
+Normative: deadweight loss in the long and short run; neutral taxes and excess burden; Ramsay taxation, progressive and proportional income taxes and the labor-leisure tradeoff.
 Applications: property taxes, excise taxes, head taxes, and income taxes.
 Tax Data: Overviews (WP table of effects of Taking Stock of Recent Economic Policies (WSJ, Schultz et al

 H: 2, 10, 11, 12, 13